yaokai-liu/xParse/README.md

   variables are those identifiers consistent with only lower letters, digits and underscore, and must start with lower letters.

 - **Literals:**
-  Literal values and variables are all called literals.
+  Literal values, variables, captured constants in xRegexp are all called literals.

 - **Functions**:
   functions are builtin defined by compiler or interrupter.